bharatm11/Geomagic_Touch_ROS_Drivers/README.md

 3D Systems Geomagic Touch ROS Driver
 ============

-**This branch supports connection with dual phanton devices - beta phase.**

-ROS Packages for 3D Systems Geomagic Touch haptic device, **USB** version.
+ROS Packages for connection with upto 2 3D Systems Geomagic Touch (previously known as Phantom Omni) haptic devices, **USB** version.

 This repository has been forked from the original repository by Francisco Suárez Ruiz, [http://fsuarez6.github.io](http://fsuarez6.github.io) for the Sensable PHANToM haptic device (https://github.com/fsuarez6/phantom_omni).

 ROS packages developed by the [Group of Robots and Intelligent Machines](http://www.romin.upm.es/) from the [Universidad Politécnica de Madrid](http://www.upm.es/internacional).
 This group is part of the [Centre for Automation and Robotics](http://www.car.upm-csic.es/) (CAR UPM-CSIC).

-The branch _dual-phantom-beta_ supports connection with dual phantom devices.
-This branch is in beta phase and is not fully tested.

 ## Installation